StormPacer/Noodle-Maps/README.md

 I don't mind you re-using my effects (copying the effect and changing values), the only thing I want you not to do is blatently copy paste it in your map.

+# Chroma Environments
+Added a new folder with all Chroma environment printouts if you don't want to bother with making them.

 # Error 2.0

 ![error](https://user-images.githubusercontent.com/73640025/143054965-70e2c038-4111-4c19-ad10-9d4a2de48699.jpg)